 ONE-STOP Art Price Search Tool

-We aggregated the records from the leading Canadian Fine Art auction houses.
+We aggregate the records from the leading Canadian Fine Art auction houses.
 Just enter any part of the artist's name, and you'll get all records with the click of a mouse.

 Valuating art is complicated, and you definitely know it.